-Finally, mount voltage regulators U1 and U3.
-Start by mounting U1 and U3 securely to their heat sinks using a small dab of heat transfer compound and the appropriate screw.
+Finally, mount Q1 on the board (Front or Back) and mount voltage regulators U1 and U3.
+When mounting the voltage regulators, start by mounting U1 and U3 securely to their heat sinks using a small dab of heat transfer compound and the appropriate screw.
 Then solder the heatsink and regulator to the board.
 There are holes to mount the heatsink and regulator assembly to either side of the board for your convenience.
 If you will not use the offset board for the Teensy Audio Hat, the heatsinks and regulators should be mounted on the back side of the board.
 Note the pin orientation of the regulators if you mount them on the back side.
+Mount U4.

 You can now add a fan to the edge of the board.
 Glue the fan down using hot glue and solder the fan power wires to the holes provided.
 The fan is 12 volts.

+Put a set of stacking pins on the Teensy 4.1 as shown in Figure x.

+If you will use the offset adapter, Add a set of short IDC pins to the offset adapter as shown in Figure x.

-Mount the Teensy 4.1 and the Audio hat.
-The hat is oriented to plug into the end of the Teensy with the board mounted USB mini connector.
+If using the offset adapter, mount the Teensy Audio hat on the offset adapter with a set of short IDC pins as shown in Figure x.
+Then plug the offset board into the end of the Teensy with the board mounted USB mini connector.

 Make a cable to connect the “R_OUT” (or Q) and “L_OUT” (or I) with ground to the 90-degree pins next to the Teensy board (pins 17, 18, 19).
-The best way to do this is to use jumper wires with female .1 inch header socket ends (AKA DuPont connectors) cut to the needed length and soldered to the Audio Hat.
+The best way to do this is to use jumper wires with female 0.1 inch header socket ends (AKA DuPont connectors) cut to the needed length and soldered to the Audio Hat.
 Twist the wires together for best noise immunity.

 Testing The V012.6 Main Board.

+Remove the Teensy with offset board and audio hat from the MAIN board.

+Connect the main board to 12V.

+Short the pins at SW1 together momentarily with an IDC jumper or screw driver (be careful not to contact anything else!).
+The power LEDs D2 (for 3.3V) and D3 (for 5V) should come on.
+Measure the 3.3V power at TP2 and the 5V power at TP1 to make sure it’s the expected value.

+Remove power from the board, wait a few seconds, and then replace the Teensy and audio hat on the MAIN board.

+Reconnect the 12V and short the pins at SW1 together again.

+Connect a USB cable to the Teensy and you computer, and load the I2C address finder sketch from the Arduino IDC.
+The sketch can be found here: https://github.com/DRWJSCHMIDT/T41/tree/main/T41_V012_Files_01-15-24/T41_V012_Software/T41_V12_Software_For_Board_Testing/V12_Main_Board_Test/i2cscan

+Running this sketch from your computer with watching the serial monitor, you should see:

+Scanning Wire ...

+I2C device found at address 0x0A !
+[Correct Address for Teensy Audio Hat]done

 FIGURES AND TABLES